Back to Glossary

 Choose primary location based on most common use and create shortcuts or references

-How Sortio Uses Hierarchical Folder Structure
+How Sortio handles Hierarchical Folder Structure

 Frequently Asked Questions